 Over the course of nearly 28 years, the band has released seven studio albums, as well as completing multiple side projects.
 They have over 90 million views combined on their YouTube channel.

-In February 2022, the band announced that they will be completing another world tour, their first in five years.
+In February 2022, the band announced that it would go on another world tour, their first in five years.
 They’re also working on a new album.

 Many of Sigur Rós’s songs are sung in Icelandic, but they also utilize random vocalizations they call “Vonlenska” (translation: Hopelandic).
 This is a collection of sounds that fit with the music, and while it bears no structural resemblance to a language, it does sound incredible.
 Now, onto the Sigur Rós Route One project.